pnwairfire/piles-calculator/README.md

     npm run build:watch

-In another terminal, run the piles calc server

-    piles-calc -h

-To run the piles calc server in dev mode, using nodemon to auto-reload:
+In another terminal, run the piles calc server in dev mode, using nodemon to auto-reload:

     npm run serve:dev